- Home

 Maranda K. Auzenne was elected to the Cedar Hill City Council, Place 6 in 2023.

-Maranda is a Senior Vice President at Trademark Property Company, a Ft.
-Worth based commercial real estate developer, where she provides strategic and financial oversight for Trademark’s property management teams nationally.
-As a member of the company’s Senior Leadership Team, Maranda leads the transition process, ensuring the efficient and seamless onboarding of new properties into Trademark’s portfolio.
-From her 20 years in the commercial real estate sector, Maranda brings a diverse background in all phases of strategic property and asset leadership including design, construction, and sustainability.
-Maranda is known as someone who sees things differently, thereby coming to good solutions quickly.
-An advocate for women and diversity in Commercial Real Estate, she is a strategist and retail influencer.
-Maranda managed Hillside Village Shopping Center for 10 years.
+In 2024, Maranda launched a commercial real estate consulting business offering fractional services in property and asset management.
+Prior to that, Maranda was a Senior Vice President at Trademark Property Company, a Ft.
+Worth based commercial real estate developer, where she provided strategic and financial oversight for Trademark’s property management teams nationally.
+From her 20 years in the commercial real estate sector, Maranda brings a diverse background in all phases of strategic property and asset management as well as organizational leadership.

 Maranda attends Concord Church and she and her husband Jay have been married for over 20 years.